-The partnership will see Brave provide default Solana ecosystem support to its over 42 million active monthly users, giving them direct access to Solana-native decentralized applications (DApps).
+The partnership will see it provide default Solana ecosystem support to its over 42 million active monthly users, giving them direct access to Solana-native decentralized applications (DApps).

 Brave and Solana Partnership Details

 Brave will offer an in-built Solana wallet on its mobile and desktop browsers, with further integrations that allow users to send and receive Solana-native tokens, complete token swaps, and interact with non-fungible tokens (NFTs).
-The integrations are expected to roll out in the first half of 2022.
+Integrations are expected to be rolled out in the first half of 2022.

 The latest developments come off the back of increased adoption of Solana’s technology, which lures users with the promise of faster and cheaper transactions.